International Nutrition Internships in Peru

-The majority of interns' time will be spent doing house-to-house visits in the mornings and preparing and running workshops in the afternoons.
+The majority of your time will be spent doing house-to-house visits in the mornings and preparing and running workshops in the afternoons.
 Here, your role will be to help improve the stimulation of children, and develop the intake of healthy food in families identified as being especially vulnerable through workshops and activities, in conjunction with our partner staff.
 In the rural areas, your role will consist of visits including assisting in workshops with partner staff and distributing educative materials.

-The second role interns will be involved in is capacity building and empowerment.
-Nutrition interns will expand the workshops that interns with specialized nutritional knowledge currently provide for children aged 10 - 16.
-Projects Abroad Peru also aims to further develop the regular workshops held with local specialists, whose knowledge of the local language, Quechua, is vital in communicating with the parents, many of whom are illiterate and barely speak Spanish.
+A big part of the project focuses on capacity building and empowerment, where you will work to expand the workshops that interns with specialized nutritional knowledge currently provide for children aged 10 - 16.
+Projects Abroad also aims to further develop the regular workshops held with local specialists, whose knowledge of the local language, Quechua, is vital in communicating with the parents, many of whom are illiterate and barely speak Spanish.

-The workshops target high-risk groups, such as young mothers and/or those living in poverty.
-Nutritional workshops will focus on micronutrient and vitamin intake, good hygiene practices, and will also provide dietary guidelines for pregnant women and children of all ages, including the critical period of exclusive breastfeeding.
+These workshops focus on micronutrient and vitamin intake, good hygiene practices, and will also provide dietary guidelines for children of all ages, including the critical period of exclusive breastfeeding.
 In the longer term, the educational materials that we provide will enable the communities to be more aware of the factors involved in living a healthy life, improving the lives for them and their children in a sustainable manner.
-All of this is in coordination with the local health centre and the integral nutritional program.
+All of this is in coordination with the local authorities and health administration.

 Nutrition Internships in Peru with Projects Abroad

-All intern work is undertaken with the full cooperation of the partner organizations: the program run by the district authorities, the health centre in Huyro, and, their Peruvian partner staff, and the communities themselves.
-The involvement of the local community is vital to increase participation rates, and so the overall success of the project.
+All work is undertaken with the full cooperation of our partner organizations as well as the communities themselves.
+The involvement of the local community is vital to increase participation rates and the overall success of the project.
 Additionally, the plan is designed to be not only sustainable, but also transferable.
 Successful parts will be transferable to other communities within the region in the future.